srbgd/SimpleLMS/README.md

 ## SLMS
 Simple Library Managment System.
 Driven on Flask and pymongo.
+A short presentation of project structure is in slms_structure.pptx
 ## Usage
 To use this program you need to have ```python3``` installed on your PC.
 ### Start